 Today, you can easily identify solar panels on rooftops and balconies but even in large fields in the countryside.
 Some have rather elaborate designs too, such as the 22-acre solar power farm which Walt Disney World unveiled a few years go which was shaped like Mickey Mouse’s head .

 Generating electricity with solar panels

-And if this technological feat was not enough, solar panels provide a number of benefits too!
+And if this technological feat was not enough, there are numerous benefits of having solar panels too!

-- Studies by academics in the University of Stanford have highlighted that using renewable energy (a mixture of solar and wind more specifically) could “save 2.5 million to 3 million lives a year and simultaneously halt global warming, reduce air and water pollution”.
+- Studies by academics at the University of Stanford have highlighted that using renewable energy (solar and wind energy combined) could “save 2.5 million to 3 million lives a year and simultaneously halt global warming, reduce air and water pollution”.

 - Other researchers have concluded that when considering factors like the cost of ill health and environmental damage due to pollution, switching to renewable energy could save up to $740bn per year by 2030.